Back in the day, VW's were everywhere and finding a decent used one for sale was no

 (Fig 2. shows a walk-thru model and Fig 3. shows a bulkhead model) with

-2 small round-head screws (this plate was attached before the bus was painted, so it,
+2 small round-head screws (this plate was attached before the bus was painted, so

 and the 2 screws,